A rock guitarist since the 1970s, Kelley has been a fan of rock, blues and jazz since the 1960s.

 7. Eddie Van Halen

-Eddie Van Halen, trained as a classical pianist in his native Holland, developed a wild, finger tapping, whammy bar-accentuated guitar style that became the rage of the hard rock genre in the late 1970s; and throughout the 1980s and ‘90s he continued to astonish fans and fellow guitar players with his scatterbrained wizardry on the fretboard.
+Eddie Van Halen—trained as a classical pianist in his native Holland—developed a wild, finger tapping, whammy bar-accentuated guitar style that became the rage of the hard rock genre in the late 1970s; and throughout the 1980s and ‘90s he continued to astonish fans and fellow guitar players with his scatterbrained wizardry on the fretboard.
 Eddie’s solo work on the tune “Eruption” is considered a heavy metal classic.
-Perhaps one of the fastest rock guitarists ever, Eddie also has a keen melodic sense that all great guitarists seem to possess.
-Notably, Van Halen says this about his playing style: “I've always said Eric Clapton was my main influence, but Jimmy Page was actually more the way I am, in a reckless-abandon kind of way.”
+Perhaps one of the fastest rock guitarists ever, Eddie had a keen melodic sense that all great guitarists seem to possess.
+Notably, Van Halen said this about his playing style: “I've always said Eric Clapton was my main influence, but Jimmy Page was actually more the way I am, in a reckless-abandon kind of way.”

 6. Jimmy Page